ThePluginPros/marketplace-taxes/readme.txt

 Connect your Dokan or WC Vendors marketplace to TaxJar to automate sales tax calculations, reporting, and filing.

 == Description ==

+**IMPORTANT:** We're ending support for this plugin on **August 21, 2020**.
+We do not recommend using it for new websites.
+Please read [our blog article](https://thepluginpros.com/2020/05/23/were-ending-support-for-marketplace-taxes-heres-what-you-can-do/) for more information and possible alternatives.
+We apologize for any inconvenience.

 Marketplace Taxes connects your WooCommerce based marketplace to [TaxJar](https://taxjar.com), enabling you to automate sales tax calculations, reporting, and filing so you can focus on running your business.